 These can be so extreme it makes it very difficult to quick.
 Thankfully, it is not impossible.
 Many people get off both synthetic and natural opioids to complete sobriety.

 Unfortunately, an overdose on either heroin and synthetic opioids is a reality.
 The occurrence of fatal overdoses has more than doubled with opioids.
 For many people, the first dose can result in an overdose.
 Naloxone is the drug prescribed to reverse the effects of an overdose of opioids.

 Crest View Heroin and Opium Rehab in Asheville, NC

 Along with our opium addiction treatment program, we offer a wide range of other programs for North Carolina residents.
 We use a wellness approach to treatment, which includes Reality-based modalities in combination with holistic treatment options.
 Look at our list of treatment options to better understand how we approach treatment:

 - Big emphasis on family counseling and involvement

 - Dual diagnosis treatment as long as addiction is the primary focus

 - Holistic options – acupuncture, yoga, equine and recreation

 - Trauma therapy

-If you are struggling with an opiate addiction, understanding the differences between opium vs heroin is of little importance.
-What you need to understand is you are at significant risk and need help.
+If you are struggling with opiate addiction, understanding the differences between opium vs. heroin is of little importance.
+What you need to understand is that you are at significant risk and need help.
 Crest View Recovery Center is offering that help.
-You can start the recovery process by contacting one of our representatives at the following toll-free number, 8663272505.
+You can start the recovery process by contacting one of our representatives today.